Back to blog

 Step 1: Claim and Verify Your Business

 Google will ask you to verify your business.
-They'll send you a postcard to your address with a verification code.
-This takes about a week.
+Depending on your area that's a postcard with a code, a video verification, or a phone call.
 Do it now if you haven't already.
 There's no shortcut here.

 Once verified, you own the listing.
-You can edit everything about it.
+You can edit everything about it — and that's where you turn it into a trust asset.

 Step 2: Fill Out Your Profile Completely